EstherSlabbert/tech230_AWS/VPC.md

 door to room = security group (allows ports 80,3000,22)

-db VM should have private subnet.
-10.0.3.0/24.
+db VM should have private subnet (e.g. 10.0.3.0/24).
 SG: 27017. has a route table to allow communication between rooms set up by default, which we do not have permissions to change.

 [AWS - What is CIDR?](https://aws.amazon.com/what-is/cidr/#:~:text=A%20CIDR%20block%20is%20a,regional%20internet%20registries%20(RIR)).